Skip to Main Content

 How the U.S. Bank Shield Visa compares to other balance transfer cards

-Although the U.S. Bank Shield Visa has the longest intro APR offers on the market for purchases and balance transfers, depending on your spending, other cards could be more cost-effective thanks to a lower balance transfer fee or stronger rewards program.
+Depending on your spending, other cards could be more cost-effective in the long run thanks to a lower balance transfer fee or stronger rewards program.

 Image of U.S. Bank Shield™ Visa® Card